workadventure/scripting-api-extra/docs/utils.md

 If you don't have a bundler already, have a look at the [WorkAdventure Map Starter Kit](https://github.com/thecodingmachine/workadventure-map-starter-kit/).
 It provides a complete development environment ready with Typescript enabled.

+For a complete installation guide here, check the "[About the extended features](about.md#importing-the-scripting-api-extra-library)" documentation

 ## Utility functions

 - [Property related functions](functions-properties.md)